Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## June 2023

+**Self-hosted, open source Dev Portal**
+: You can now self-host an open source Dev Portal on the static site of your choice.
+Kong provides an [example application](https://github.com/Kong/konnect-portal) you can use for an out-of-the-box experience with a self-hosted Dev Portal.
+You can also customize the self-hosted portal using the Portal Management and Portal APIs as well as the Portal SDK.
+For more information, see [About Self-Hosted Dev Portal](/konnect/dev-portal/customization/self-hosted-portal/).

 ## April 2023